-A defined benefit plan, also called a pension plan, provides a guaranteed benefit at the retirement of the participant.
-Pension plans in are a dying breed.
+A defined benefit plan, also called a pension plan, provides a guaranteed benefit at the participant’s retirement.
+Pension plans are a dying breed.
 In a small business, they are almost non-existent.
-Don’t disregard the defined benefit pension plan, though, for the right kind of small business.
+Don’t disregard the defined benefit pension plan for the right kind of small business.
 It’s a shrewd move.

-After my last post, Small Business Retirement Plans – What You’re Missing, which focused on defined contribution plans, I received some questions about defined benefit pension plans, so I figured it’s time to give some love to the much-maligned pension plan.
+After my last post, Small Business Retirement Plans – What You’re Missing, which focused on defined contribution plans, I received some questions about defined benefit pension plans, so I figured it was time to give some love to the much-maligned pension plan.

 Let’s cut to the chase.
 If you are a small business with more than 3 or 4 employees, a defined benefit plan is probably not for you unless it’s a 100% family-operated business.
 Defined benefit plans are created for all employees of the firm, not just owners, and that can get expensive.
 The defined benefit pension plan works best for sole proprietors or partnerships with few, if any, employees.